jchadwick/RazorClientTemplates/README.md

 First, you'll need a Razor template that you're using as a partial view.
 In fact, you've probably already completed this step.

-For example, take the following view:
+For example, take the following server-side Razor view:

 	<div id="movies">
 		@foreach(var movie in Model) {